Taylor Motter Preview, Player Props: Cardinals vs. Padres

 Padres Pitching Rankings

-- The Padres have the sixth-ranked team ERA across all MLB pitching staffs (3.91).
+- The Padres have the fifth-ranked team ERA among all league pitching staffs (3.89).

-- Padres pitchers combine to give up 143 home runs (1.1 per game), the eighth-fewest in baseball.
+- Padres pitchers combine to allow 144 home runs (1.1 per game), the eighth-fewest in the league.

-- His last time out was on Wednesday against the Miami Marlins, when the lefty went six innings, surrendering three earned runs while allowing six hits.
+- The righty last pitched on Wednesday against the Miami Marlins, when he tossed six scoreless innings while giving up three hits.

+- The 33-year-old has amassed a 3.70 ERA and 8.8 strikeouts per nine innings across 20 games this season, while giving up a batting average of .257 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.